K2 Base Camp - Concordia - Gondogoro La Trek: 21 Day Itinerary

 Day 3: Market day in Skardu

 Today, the EBT team is busy food shopping and packing all of the group supplies.
 Guests have free time in the city during the morning and early afternoon.
-In the late afternoon, we will visit the Kharpocho Fort as a group.
+In the late afternoon (time permitting), we will visit the Kharpocho Fort as a group.
 We will have dinner again as a group before setting off in the morning.

 *If the group is arriving overland from Islamabad, the entire schedule is bumped back a day, to allow for a day of rest in Skardu (that is why we schedule in buffer days!)